Health Coach Training

 Our 20-week live virtual Community As Medicine Health Coach Training Program is a National Board of Health and Wellness Coaches approved coach training program.
 This unique learning experience provides the opportunity for personal transformation and growth as well as the highest quality training to become NBHWC-certified.

-Our next cohort begins July 2024.
-Please review our syllabus or email our program coordinator at CAMTP@OpenSourceWellness.org for more information.
-Start your application below!
+Our next cohort begins August 16, 2025.
+Please review our syllabus and read our FAQs for more information.
+If your question isn't answered there, feel free to email our program coordinator at CAMTP@OpenSourceWellness.org or start your application below!

 Cultural Humility